The FA/FFA syllabus examines the principles contained in:

 This article focuses on some of the main principles of consolidated financial statements that a candidate must be able to understand and gives examples of how they may be tested in objective test questions (OTs) and multi-task questions (MTQs).

-It does not attempt to cover every technical aspect of consolidation, but to give candidates the tools they need to prepare for the style and level of testing, they can expect to see in this paper.
+It does not attempt to cover every technical aspect of consolidation, but to give candidates the tools they need to prepare for the style and level of testing that they can expect to see in this exam.

 (1).
 How is a parent-subsidiary relationship identified?

 IAS 27 defines consolidated financial statements as ‘the financial statements of a group in which the assets, liabilities, equity, income, expenses and cash flows of the parent and its subsidiaries are presented as those of a single economic entity.’

-Illustration 1 shows an example of a typical group structure.
+The diagram below shows an example of a typical group structure:

-The illustration shows how a parent company has control over a subsidiary.
-At Paper FA level, it is assumed that control exists if the parent company has more than 50% of the ordinary (equity) shares – ie giving them more than 50% of the voting power.
+This diagram shows how a parent company has control over a subsidiary.
+At FA/FFA level, it is assumed that control exists if the parent company has more than 50% of the ordinary (equity) shares – ie giving them more than 50% of the voting power.